software-patterns/workshop/README.md

 - This repository is a space for collaborating on patterns.
 - Our scope includes code, software architecture, user interfaces, team dynamics, and open-source communities.
+- Our quest is to seek [the quality without a name](https://onluminousgrounds.wordpress.com/2010/04/24/the-quality-without-a-name-part-one/).

 # Who